kubevela/kubevela.github.io/docs/platform-engineers/oam/x-definition.md

 If this field is omitted, it means this trait is allowed to apply to any workload types.

-KubeVela will raise an error if a trait is applied to a workload type which is NOT included in the `appliesToWorkloads`.
+For now, this field is not checked when applying application.
+Strict checking is planed to be implemented in the KubeVela 1.6.

 ### `.spec.conflictsWith`